nilqed/fricas_kernel/README.md

 and choose the **FriCAS** kernel in the drop down menu.

-Note: you also can install the kernel locally (e.g. if no sudo):
+*Note*: you can install the kernel locally:

 `$python kernel_setup.py install --user`